mauriciofmar3/mauriciofmar3.github.com/_posts/2014-06-02-sqrts-and-fixed-points.md

 ![Plot 5](https://upload.wikimedia.org/wikipedia/commons/e/ea/Cosine_fixed_point.svg)

-Another function which converges to a fixed point is the expression given by Newton's method applied to the function f(x)=x^2-a, which we derived before.
+Another function which converges to a fixed point is the expression given by Newton's method applied to the function $$f(x)=x^2-a$$, which we derived before:

+$$ x_{n+1} = \frac{x_n{}^2+a}{2x_n} $$

 If we rearrange the right side we obtain:

-$$ x_{n+1} = \frac{x_n{}^2+a}{2x_n} $$

 $$ x_{n+1} = \frac{1}{2}(x_n+\frac{a}{x_n}) $$